- How do you envision your legacy?

 - Interactive and intensive.
 The training will be delivered using a variety of interactive teaching methods whereby participants will be continuously engaged with trainers and other attendees.
 For enhanced learning, participants will also be required to complete pre and post-training assignments.

-The training curriculum is organized into three primary course modules that focus on the concept of legacy development.
+The training curriculum is organized into three primary course modules that focus on the various aspects of leadership development.
 The core areas include:

 - Exploring leadership concepts